ldong/github_issues_viewer/README.md

 Use regular express to massage data by converting string from @username to link <a target="_blank" href="https://github.com/username">@username</a>

+140 Characters: is little bit tricky.
+First just truncate to 140 characters, then use CSS to text-overflow: ellipsis to style, see style.css for details.

 ## Used APIs
 1. https://api.github.com/repos/rails/rails/issues?page=1&per_page=1
 2. https://api.github.com/repos/rails/rails/issues?page=1&per_page=1&state=closed